 Treatment effectiveness or reinfection should be assessed on clinical and serologic follow-up.

 In patients with symptomatic syphilis, resolution of clinical manifestations must be confirmed.
-Clinical and serologic follow-up (nontreponemal antibody testing) after treatment of early syphilis should be performed after 1 month from therapy completion, and then after 3, 6, and 12 months.
-Resolution of clinical manifestations and ≥4-fold decline (ie, from 1:32 to 1:8) in nontreponemal antibody titer after 6 months of therapy completion compared with baseline are considered an adequate response to treatment.
-A negative nontreponemal antibody test result is the best marker of infection resolution, but it is observed in few patients only.
+Clinical and serologic follow-up (nontreponemal antibody testing) after treatment of early syphilis (primary, secondary, early latent) should be performed after 3, 6, and 12 months.
+Resolution of clinical manifestations and ≥4-fold decline (eg, from 1:32 to 1:8) in nontreponemal antibody titer after 6 months of therapy completion compared with baseline are considered an adequate response to treatment.
+A negative nontreponemal antibody test result is the best marker of infection resolution.
 Inadequate response to treatment may indicate CNS involvement or serum resistance.

-A serologic response after treatment of late latent syphilis is rarely seen.
+A serologic response after treatment of late syphilis (tertiary syphilis and late latent syphilis) follow-up testing should be done at 6, 12, and 24 months.
 Patients with stable (ie, maintained for ≥1 year) low nontreponemal titers after treatment of late latent syphilis do not need further clinical or serologic follow-up.

 A ≥4-fold rise in nontreponemal antibody titers indicates reinfection, even if no clinical manifestations are observed.
 Try to evaluate the infection stage and initiate treatment in those patients.